-Step Four: Written Project Proposal Finalised and Ready to be Submitted (by 30 Apr or 30 Sep)
+Step Four: Written Proposal Finalised and Ready to be Submitted (by 30 Apr or 30 Sep)

 The Executive Committee of GSI meets after 30 April and 30 September to make funding decisions.

 How GSI Funds

-- Starting Small -- Wherever possible, GSI will be looking to start projects on a small scale, e.g., for a retail business, start running it small-scale from your home before renting a shop, pilot one training session and evaluate the results before launching a full program, equip one person with a vocation and see how they do.
+- Starting Small -- Wherever possible, GSI will be looking to start on a small scale, e.g., for a retail business start running it small-scale from your home before renting a shop, pilot one training session and evaluate the results before launching a full program, or equip one person with a vocation and see how they do.
 This tests the idea, gives OM the opportunity to learn and gain experience before expanding or taking on bigger demands, and avoids big disappointments.

-- Shared Contribution -- GSI does not fund projects 100%, except in exceptional cases.
-OM Fields and OM-ers are expected to contribute their own resources and fund-raising efforts to the project.
+- Shared Contribution -- GSI does not provide 100% funding except in exceptional cases.
+OM Fields and OM-ers are expected to contribute their own resources and fund-raising efforts.

-- Loans Preferred -- Part if not all of GSI's funding is likely to be by way of interest-free loan.
-Successful projects should give back so that other global south initiatives can benefit.
+- Loans -- Most of GSI's funding is likely to be by way of interest-free loan.
+Successful enterprises should give back so that other global south initiatives can benefit.

-- Staging -- The funding may be released in stages over time, as the project progresses and as milestones are achieved.
+- Staging -- The funding may be released in part, i.e., in stages over time, as progress is made and as milestones are achieved.

 - Last Funder for Capital -- Where funding is for large set-up capital costs, e.g., purchasing land or property, we are usually the last funder, i.e., we will release our funds only when all the rest of the funding has been raised.

-- Return of un-used funds -- Where any GSI funding is not used for the project and for the stated purposes, it must be returned to GSI.
+- Return of un-used funds -- Where any GSI funding is not used for the stated purposes, it must be returned to GSI.